HOTSONHONET/VideoSurvillance/README.md

 Then it will ask you to give the video path.
 * After, giving the video path hit **Enter** then you will see the magic of AI 🦾

-# 📸 Sample images of application 📷
+# 📸 Sample images 📷

 <table>
   <tr>